aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/render-one-pdf-page-per-excel-worksheet-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-If the [GetOnePagePerSheet()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/.paginatedsaveoptions/getonepagepersheet/) option is set to **true**, all the sheet content will be rendered to one PDF page.
+If the [PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) option is set to **true**, all the sheet content will be rendered to one PDF page.

 {{% /alert %}} {{% alert color="primary" %}}